JThomas404/saa-certification/README.md

 The **AWS Solutions Architect - Associate** certification validates your ability to design and implement distributed systems on AWS.
 The goal of this project is to document all the steps, from setting up AWS environments to deploying applications, while learning how AWS works in real-world scenarios.

-This repository contains:
-- Hands-on labs and exercises from the AWS Solutions Architect course.
-- Sample configurations, scripts, and AWS services configurations.
-- Challenges I faced and how I solved them.
-- Insights and best practices that I gathered along the way.
-- Documentation of important AWS services, architectures, and design patterns.

 ---

 ## Learning Path